 - Some Formosan colonies can be enormous, containing millions of termites!
 Other types of subterranean termites have far fewer members: closer to several hundred thousand termites in each colony.

 - Queen termites can live up to 50 years, producing eggs the whole time.

-Want to know more about termites in Orlando and how you can protect your home?
+Want to know more about termites and other pests in Orlando and how you can protect your home?
 Turner Pest Control has answers, advice, and solutions.

 With so many different types of pests in the Orlando area, it’s not easy for most homeowners to easily identify all of the flying and crawling insects without the help of a pest control pro.
 Even if you don’t know what termites look like, however, there are ways you can spot termites in your home.
 Contact us for termite control service if you see any of the following: